MicrosoftDocs/sql-docs/docs/reporting-services/report-server/configure-and-administer-a-report-server-ssrs-native-mode.md

 ---
 title: "Configure and administer a report server (native mode)"
-description: See the approaches that you can use to configure Reporting Services and find articles about how to configure components, features, or server capabilities.
+description: Learn about the approaches that you can use to configure Reporting Services and find articles about how to configure components, features, or server capabilities.
 author: maggiesMSFT
 ms.author: maggies
 ms.date: 09/19/2024